-A continuation of PHYS 1101 and an introduction to sound and waves, electric and magnetic fields, electric circuits, light and optics, and nuclear physics.
+A continuation of PHYS 1101 and an introduction to electricity and magnetism, electric circuits, and light and optics.
 Physics is a science of measurement, testing, and experimentation-inquiry-based laboratories make physics come to life!

 Prerequisite: PHYS 1101

 PHYS 2121 General Physics I. (3 hrs. lec., 3 hrs. lab per week) (4) Fall